James Webb Space Telescope: Commissioning and testing

 On 12 January 2022, while still in transit, mirror alignment began.
-The primary mirror segments and secondary mirror were moved away from their protective launch positions.
+The primary mirror segments and the secondary mirror were moved away from their protective launch positions.
 This took about 10 days, because the 132 actuator motors are designed to fine-tune the mirror positions at microscopic accuracy (10 nanometer increments) and must each move over 1.2 million increments (12.5 mm) during initial alignment.

-Mirror alignment requires each of the 18 mirror segments, and the secondary mirror, to be positioned to within 50 nanometers.
-NASA compares the required accuracy by analogy: "If the Webb primary mirror were the size of the United States, each [mirror] segment would be the size of Texas, and the team would need to line the height of those Texas-sized segments up with each other to an accuracy of about 1.5 inches".
+Mirror alignment requires each of the 18 mirror segments and the secondary mirror to be positioned to within 50 nanometers.
+NASA compares the accuracy needed by analogy: "If the Webb primary mirror were the size of the United States, each [mirror] segment would be the size of Texas, and the team would need to line the height of those Texas-sized segments up with each other to an accuracy of about 1.5 inches".